Roles, Duties and Power of Registrar of Cooperative Societies

 The Registrar investigates complaints such as non-issuance of share certificates, refusal of membership, excessive charges, or mismanagement of funds.

-The registrar can suspend the committee if it refuses to perform duties, causes operational standstill, or is involved in serious financial irregularities or fraud.
+The registrar can suspend the committee if it refuses to perform duties, causes an operational standstill, or is involved in serious financial irregularities or fraud.

 The Assistant Registrar manages administrative tasks, handles documentation, monitors audits, and resolves smaller disputes within cooperative societies